-11.1 The GDPT is an integral of the Agreement, which means that the GDPT is entered into for the duration set out in the Agreement and that additional provisions in the Agreement and Processor’s General Terms, such as the limitation of liability, are also directly applicable to the GDPT.
+11.1 The GDPT is an integral part of the Agreement, which means that the GDPT is entered into for the duration set out in the Agreement (including all renewals and/or extensions thereof) and that additional provisions in the Agreement and Processor’s General Terms, such as the limitation of liability, are also directly applicable to the GDPT.

 11.2 Thirty (30) days after an event of the Controller has come to an end, the Processor will delete all (personal) data relating to this event from its systems.
 Within the aforementioned thirty-day period, the Controller has the ability to export its (personal) data in Excel format.

 11.3 After the expiry of the Agreement, the Processor will (depending on the choice of the Controller) provide the Controller with the opportunity to obtain a copy of the relevant personal data (still available on Processor’s systems on that point in time) in .CSV format, or delete the relevant personal data still available on Processor’s systems, unless there is a legal obligation for the Processor to retain the data.